salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

  In contrast, the last two loops iterate over cache blocks, dividing them into $m_r, n_r$ blocks.
 Since $n_r, m_r$ are typically very small (<20), these loops are ideal candidates for parallelization.
 Moreover, we can choose $m_c, n_c$ to be multiples of $Nthreads$ so that the work is evenly distributed across all threads.

- On my machine, parallelizing the second loop results in much better performance compared to the first loop (possibly due to large $n_c$ and little work in each iteration of the first loop).
+ On my machine, parallelizing the second loop results in much better performance compared to the first loop (possibly due to large $n_c$ and little work in each iteration for the first loop).
 We will therefore parallelize the second loop using OpenMP directives (more on OpenMP [here](https://ppc.cs.aalto.fi/ch2/openmp/), [here](https://ppc.cs.aalto.fi/ch3/) and [here](https://curc.readthedocs.io/en/latest/programming/OpenMP-C.html)):
 ```c
 #pragma omp parallel for num_threads(NTHREADS) schedule(static)
   for (int jr = 0; jr < nb; jr += NR)